 The IMPACT program allowed me to assess the quality of my research and myself in an unbiased manner, helping me make more educated career decisions.

-About 100 Fellows have participated in the program, with over 40 diverse and committed faculty of individuals from the academic, medical, and business sectors.
+Over 100 Fellows have participated in the program, with more than 40 diverse and committed faculty of individuals from the academic, medical, and business sectors.